Release Notes#

 Using a timing cache via

-and related APIs forces the ahead-of-time compilation step to query your system for a GPU (that is, prevents use of CPU-only AoT compilation).
-This was true in version 1.0 as well.
+ITimingCacheand related APIs forces the ahead-of-time compilation step to query your system for a GPU (that is, prevents use of CPU-only AoT compilation).
+This has been true since the initial release (version 1.0).
 The timing cache has no effect on the built engine in TensorRT-RTX.
-We intend to deprecate the timing cache APIs in the next release and then remove them in a future update.
+We have deprecated the timing cache APIs in 1.2 and will remove them in a future update.
 They remain in place to avoid breaking source or binary compatibility.
-Applications should start removing usage of timing cache APIs in preparation for their removal.If the cache size grows too large (larger than 100MB), it may require more overhead to de/serialize to and from disk.
+Applications should stop using timing cache APIs in preparation for their removal.If the cache size grows too large (larger than 100MB), it may require more overhead to de/serialize to and from disk.
 If it negatively affects performance, delete the cache file and recreate one.

 TensorRT-RTX engines are not forward-compatible with other versions of the TensorRT-RTX runtime.
 Ensure that any TensorRT-RTX engines you produce are run using the runtime from the same version of TensorRT-RTX which was used to generate the engine.